 The federal Family Educational Rights & Privacy Act (FERPA) and Montana statutes protect your personal privacy and prohibit release of your education records to any third party without your prior written approval.
 However, there are some exceptions such as “life/safety” and when you transfer to another college or university, so you might want to have a look at http://www.montana.edu/policy/family_ed_privacy_act/index.htmlwhich gives a complete description of your rights concerning your educational records.

 There is an expanding reliance on electronic communication among students, faculty, staff, and administrators at Montana State University.
 This is motivated by the convenience, speed, cost-effectiveness, and environmental advantages of using electronic communications rather than printed communication.
 Further, MSU has experienced a wider geographic dispersion of students resulting in a direct need to communicate reliably and consistently via email as well as electronic messaging.
 Because of this increasing reliance on and acceptance of electronic communication, it is considered an official means for communication within MSU.

 You may view the policy here.

 Federal law requires that the University establish policy and procedure for notifying all students and employees of any situation that arises on or off-campus that poses an immediate or continuing safety threat.
 The threat could be natural (blizzard, earthquake) or man-made (criminal activity).
-The policy, which you can find online here includes the general circumstances in which a warning might be issued, who issues the alert, and how the alert is disseminated.
+The policy, which you can find in the Annual Security Report includes the general circumstances in which a warning might be issued, who issues the alert, and how the alert is disseminated.
 This policy ties in with student email and “MSU Alert” in which you can enroll for free text message alerts and situation updates.